kubernetes-sigs/cluster-api/docs/book/src/clusterctl/configuration.md

     type: "CoreProvider"
 ```

+See [provider contract](provider-contract.md) for instructions about how to set up a provider repository.

 ## Variables

 When installing a provider `clusterctl` reads a YAML file that is published in the provider repository; while executing